What is exploration?

 The purpose of exploration is to locate areas where mineral and petroleum resources may be present, to establish the quality and quantity of those resources, and to investigate the viability of extracting the resource.

-Before exploring for minerals or petroleum in NSW, an explorer must be granted an exploration licence (EL) under the Mining Act 1992 or a petroleum exploration licence (PEL) under the Petroleum (Onshore) Act 1991 by the Department of Regional NSW.
+Before exploring for minerals or petroleum in NSW, an explorer must be granted an exploration licence (EL) under the Mining Act 1992 or a petroleum exploration licence (PEL) under the Petroleum (Onshore) Act 1991 by the Department of Primary Industries and Regional Development.

 EL or PEL holders in the advanced stages of exploration may also continue to explore under an assessment lease (AL) or a petroleum assessment lease (PAL) granted under the Mining Act 1992 or Petroleum (Onshore) Act 1991 respectively.